petrepatrasc/reading-group-challenges/README.md

     git remote add upstream https://github.com/cegekaro/reading-group-challenges

-Then whenever you need to update your own fork with the latest changes, simple run the following commands on the local `master` branch:
+Then whenever you need to update your own fork with the latest changes, simply run the following commands on the local `master` branch:

     git pull --rebase upstream master
     git push -f